UPDATE: I researched a little more on this. ipv6 connections require

-I live in a country where internet access is severely limited.
-We cannot access Wikipedia, Imgur, and many other websites.
-So I have to use a permanent VPN at home and on my mobile devices to overcome this issue.
+I live in a country where internet access is severely censored.
+Wikipedia and Imgur access were just recently restored, and access to many other websites are blocked for various reasons.
+Due to the incompetence of our censors, sometimes sites with necessary knowledge get blocked too.
+So I use a VPN at home and on my mobile devices to overcome this issue.
 Until recently, I was using OpenVPN but then I came upon a great new technology by Jason A. Donenfeld called WireGuard, which blew my mind as I read about it.

 I also use WireGuard as an on demand VPN for cellular networks on my iPhone and iPad and the battery impact is minimal.
 It is really something to configure and forget about, just perfect.

 There are many how-tos about installing and configuring WireGuard on the internet, so I will not cover that.
 What I will cover is, how to fix problems if you are connecting to the internet using PPPoE, for example on an ADSL connection.